 Topping + Chocolate Shavings

-To make the chocolate shavings, I melted a 1/4 cup of Lilly’s sugar-free milk chocolate chips over a double boiler with a 1/4 tsp of coconut oil.
+To make the chocolate shavings, I melted a 1/4 cup of Lily’s sugar-free milk chocolate chips over a double boiler with a 1/4 tsp of coconut oil.
 Once the mixture was melted and smooth (smooth enough, I can never get low carb chocolate perfectly smooth), I poured it over a marble pastry board and spread it out thin.

 No pastry board?
 You can spread it on any smooth surface, just make sure the surface is cold.
 Once the chocolate is no longer shiny and starts to firm up, use a pastry scraper to scrape the chocolate off the board.
 Easy breezy.